 Recent activities and news

-- Preparing guidelines for UNESCO on Preventing Violent Extremism in Schools: Safeguarding mechanisms for learners identified as ‘at risk‘. to be out later in 2019
+- Preparing guidelines for UNESCO on Preventing Violent Extremism in Schools: Safeguarding mechanisms for learners identified as ‘at risk‘. to be out in 2020

 - Working with the EU Radicalisation Awareness Network (RAN): 2 papers–

-- Education and Radicalisation Prevention: Different Ways governments can support schools and teachers in P/CVE (to be out 2019)
+- Education and Radicalisation Prevention: Different Ways governments can support schools and teachers in P/CVE (2019)

 - Guidelines on Delivering Effective Testimonials for the Remembrance of Victims of Terrorism (RVT) project, RAN Amsterdam (2018)